stevefarra/ec-stingy/spice/README.md

 ![ECG Bode plot final](../docs/visuals/spice_bode_mod.png)

 ## Idea Graveyard
-**Build an analog front-end from scratch**: The idea of building the required circuitry using discrete ICs was considered, but the bill of materials just for core functionality -- an in-amp, op-amps, and switches -- quickly exceeded the current price for an AD8232, not to mention the jump in complexity.
+**Build an analog front-end from scratch**: The idea of building the required circuitry using discrete ICs was considered, but the bill of materials just for core functionality—an in-amp, op-amps, and switches—quickly exceeded the current price for an AD8232, not to mention the jump in complexity.
 A high-performance instrumentation amplifier with a high CMRR (common-mode rejection ratio) and low VOS (input offset voltage) already cranks up the price.
 Barring future supply chain issues, this approach was quickly deemed unnecessary.

 **Optimize the bill of materials:** While we chose filtering circuit components solely for performance, we could decrease manufacturing costs at scale by reducing the number of different parts and identifying where tolerances can be more relaxed.